-The time taken to finalise an FOI Ombudsman review will depend on which of the above resolution pathways are adopted - see section 4.7 Review timeframes below.
+The time taken to finalise an FOI Ombudsman review will depend on which of the above resolution pathways are adopted-see section 4.7 Review timeframes below.

 - The Ombudsman's preference is to finalise Ombudsman reviews via informal resolution processes where possible. - As a result, informal resolution activities will generally be commenced for all matters in the first instance.
-Such activities will then be ceased if it is clear that informal resolution will not be successful in the particular matter see section 4.8 Information Resolution. - At any stage in an Ombudsman review, the applicant can also withdraw their application.
-If this occurs, the case officer will advise the parties.
+Such activities will then be ceased if it is clear that informal resolution will not be successful in the particular matter-see section 4.8 Information Resolution.